 - retaliatory discharge

-- violations of other statutory rights (Employee Retirement Income Security Act, Family and Medical Leave Act, Fair Labor Standards Act, Illinois Minimum Wage Law)
+- violations of other statutory rights (Employee Retirement Income Security Act, Family and Medical Leave Act, Fair Labor Standards Act, Illinois Minimum Wage Law, etc.)

-We also pursue class actions on behalf of groups of workers, including claims of employee misclassification, violations of minimum wage and overtime laws, breaches of the duty of fair representation, and constitutional due process violations.
+We also pursue class actions on behalf of groups of workers, including claims of misclassification of employees as contractors, violations of minimum wage and overtime laws, breaches of the duty of fair representation, and constitutional due process violations.
 We have had great success protecting workers’ rights in the face of plant closings by filing class actions under the WARN Act, which requires employers to give workers 60 days’ notice before a closing.
-We have also partnered with an immigration attorney to assist with cases involving the exploitation of undocumented workers.
+We have also partnered with immigration attorneys to assist with cases involving the exploitation of undocumented workers.

-If you are a union leader, union member, or are interested in organizing or joining a union, the attorneys of Despres, Schwartz, and Geoghegan can serve as valuable counsel.
-If you are interested in speaking with an attorney, please contact us.
+If you are a union leader, union member, or are interested in organizing or joining a union, our attorneys can serve as valuable counsel.
+To speak with an attorney, please contact us.